 Step 2 – Choose a Moisturizing Conditioner and Dilute It

-Section your braids into about 4 – 5 parts depending on how large they are and loosely braid each section then secure the tips with an ouchless band.
+Loosely braid each section of braids then secure the tips with an ouchless band.

-Step 4 – Shampoo and Condition Your Braids
+Step 4 – Shampoo and Condition Your Box Braids

 - Get into the shower and spray the diluted shampoo onto your braids and scalp generously.